Will0fD/Project-1-Lane-Lines-Michael-Kiiru/CarND-Behavioral-Cloning-P3/writeup_report.md

 Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
+To augment the data set, I also flipped images and angles thinking that this would remove the counter-clockwise driving bias.
 For example, here is an image that has then been flipped:

 ![alt text][image6]
 ![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I had 6 times the number of data points (38572 images total).
+I then preprocessed this data by cropping the images to get rid of the top 70 pixels (sky and trees) and bottom 25 pixels (hood of car) that wouldn't help train the model on the pixels that included the road.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 5 as evidenced by the increase in loss on the 6th epoch.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.